megawise/docs/white_paper_en.md

 ### Vectorized queries and concolic execution

 Vectorized queries lay foundation to accelerated data analytics of MegaWise.
 Vectorized code allows the processor to compute multiple data items simultaneously.
 Currently, a single GPU contains thousands of compute units, which indicates that vectorized query in GPUs can process thousands of data items in parallel for a single period.
-Compared with CPUs, the concurrency of data processing is increased by 2 to 3 orders of magnitudes.
+Compared with CPUs, the concurrency level of data processing is increased by 2 to 3 orders of magnitudes.

 Vectorized queries can also be applied to CPUs.
 Modern CPUs usually provide advanced vector extensions which integrates wide-character execution units that can process multiple data items in parallel.
 The SQL engine of MegaWise can drive multiple GPUs and CPUs for vectorized queries.
 Even for CPUs, there is a performance increase in vectorized queries compared with traditional multi-threading methods.